yan2oo7/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 3. Add JavaScript & CSS files

-🎯 In this section, PrismJS files are download from its website and placed as assets in the app.
+🎯 In this section, PrismJS files are downloaded from their website and placed as assets in the app.

 1. Go to this link: https://prismjs.com/download.html